SimonKefas/multistep-form/README.md

 - **Validation**: The script validates inputs in the current step before allowing navigation.
 - **Conditional Logic**: Steps with `data-condition` attributes are shown or hidden based on user input.
+- **Preventing Premature Submission**: The default Enter key behavior is managed to prevent unintended form submissions.
+- **Custom Keyboard Navigation**: Use customizable key combinations for next and previous step navigation.
 - **Accessibility**: The script includes ARIA roles and manages focus for better accessibility.
 - **No AJAX Submission**: The form submits naturally, ensuring compatibility with platforms like Webflow.